utopia-rise/godot-kotlin-jvm/docs/src/doc/contribution.md

 We encourage you to contribute to the project if you want.
-Even if you don't have any idea how the binding works or if it seems overwhelming at first, we're here to help you getting started.
+Even if you don't have any idea how the module works or if it seems overwhelming at first, we're here to help you getting started.

 ## General
 We are working with the Code Owners feature of GitHub.
-This means each piece of code in our binding has a maintainer who is the "Owner" of said code.
-This maintainer is usually the one who implemented it or has the most knowledge about that particular part of the binding.
+This means each piece of code in our module has a maintainer who is the "Owner" of said code.
+This maintainer is usually the one who implemented it or has the most knowledge about that particular part of the module.
 General code may not have a specific "Owner".
 In this case the fallback is: all Maintainers.